We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 These jobs may be located within London or outside the capital.
 For a similar analysis focused on jobs located in London only, please see 'Low-paid jobs in London'.

 The London Living Wage was introduced in 2005.
 It is a voluntary wage rate based on the amount of money that people need to live.
-The rate in London in April 2022 when the earnings survey we use for this analysis was conducted was £11.05.
-Low-paid jobs held by Londoners rose over the decade to 2015, when almost 1 in 4 jobs (23.4%) held by Londoners were low-paid.
+The rate in London in April 2023 when the Annual Survey of Hours and Earnings we use for this analysis was conducted was £11.95.

-This page looks at jobs paid below London Living Wage across London boroughs.
-Here we use data restricted to jobs held by people who live in London (residence-based), and their job may be based outside of London.
+This page looks at jobs held by borough residents that are paid below the London Living Wage.
 For jobs located in boroughs, please see 'Low-paid jobs in London', chart four.

 People sleeping rough in London by country/continent of origin (2008/09 - 2022/23)